 (‘E’) represents creating Effective new belief

-Going back to the earlier example let us understand the application of D & E for the boy who got nervous.
+Going back to the earlier example, let us understand the application of D & E for the boy who got nervous.

-So if we were to dispute the original belief that I am not capable and not good in a way that we could break it along with creating an effective new belief that I am capable and good, the boy would now begin to feel confident which given the fact that he is well prepared will help him deliver effectively.
+So, as per the ABCDE model, if we were to dispute the original belief that I am not capable and not good in a way that we could break it along with creating an effective new belief that I am capable and good, the boy would now begin to feel confident which given the fact that he is well prepared will help him deliver effectively.